Insurance 101: Am I insured if someone else drives my car?

 Mar 22, 2019

 Perhaps a friend is borrowing your truck to move their son into (or out of) his university dorm room.
-Or maybe a neighbor’s vehicle is in the shop and they need to make quick run to the grocery store because they ran out of sugar.
+Or maybe a neighbour’s vehicle is in the shop and they need to make quick run to the grocery store because they ran out of sugar.
 Whatever the scenario, “is my car insured if someone else is driving it?” is a common insurance question.

 We’ve made the answer easy-to-understand in the video below:

 Your vehicle will be covered if someone else is driving, as long as they:

 - Have a valid Canadian driver’s license (travelers from outside Canada need to check with the regulatory body of the province(s) they will be driving in).

 - Are using the vehicle with the owner’s permission.

 - Haven’t committed an offence under Canada’s Criminal Code while operating your vehicle.